-- 1. An invitation email is sent to eligible students, asking them to confirm whether they intend to take the exams. - 2.
-The ADH for Graduate Programs assigns faculty in teams of two, with a third faculty member as alternate/backup, on a rotating basis.
-These three faculty members write an exam question.
-All faculty members then have the opportunity to review and revise the questions prior to the exam start date. - 3.
+- 1. An invitation email is sent to eligible students, asking them to confirm whether they intend to take the Exams. - 2.
 Questions are distributed by email to students.
-Students have 10.5 days to complete all three questions. - 4.
-During the exam, the ADH for Graduate Programs fields all questions from students and obtains answers from faculty members as needed.
+Students have 10.5 days to complete all three questions. - 3.
+During the Exam, the ADH for Graduate Programs fields all questions from students and obtains answers from faculty members as needed.
 Answers are anonymized and reported to all students taking the exam.
-Each student's identity is protected until the very end of the process, after all exams have been rated. - 5.
-When exams are completed, student responses are distributed to the faculty teams for rating, using rubrics available on the ENGE Grads Scholar site.
-Faculty should be given at least two full weeks to read and review responses.
+Each student's identity is protected until the very end of the process, after all Exams have been rated. - 4.
+When Exams are completed, student responses are distributed to the faculty teams for rating, using rubrics available on the student resource section of our website.
+Faculty are typically given at least two full weeks to read and review responses.
 Exams are rated on a 3-point scale: Fail, Pass, High Pass.
-Additionally, faculty are responsible for writing feedback for the students on each response (300 words minimum). - 6.
-If an exam response is failed, or the raters disagree, then the third rater on the team reads the response to help make a sure judgment.
-If an exam response is still deemed failed or in debate, this response will be sent to all graduate faculty for review at the final results meeting. - 7.
-When teams have completed exam rating, all graduate faculty members meet to discuss results and make final decisions on scores.
-In addition, faculty members recommend possible improvements for the curriculum, the program, and/or the qualifying exam process itself. - 8.
-Finally, the Graduate Coordinator compiles all scores and feedback and the ADH for Graduate Programs emails the results to each student.
+Additionally, faculty are responsible for writing feedback for the students on each response (300 words minimum).

+- 5. If an Exam response is failed, or the raters disagree, then the third rater on the team reads the response to help make a sure judgment.
+If an Exam response is still deemed failed or in debate, this response will be sent to all graduate faculty for review at the final results meeting. - 6.
+When teams have completed Exam rating, all graduate faculty members meet to discuss results and make final decisions on scores.
+In addition, faculty members recommend possible improvements for the curriculum, the program, and/or the qualifying exam process itself.
+The grading teams also provide recommendations for remediation plans for failed responses. - 7.
+The Graduate Coordinator compiles all scores, feedback and remediation plans and the ADH for Graduate Programs emails the results to each student. - 8.
+As described in the section on Student Reviews, any students needing remediation plans will meet with the Graduate Committee.
+The Advisor or alternative faculty member may be present for the meeting.